-The author says we have a tendency to try to reduce normal swings of life.
-He says there’s a tendency to overmedicate and overdose with drugs such as prozac to smoothen out normal mood swings we experience.
+The author says we have a tendency to try to reduce normal swings in life.
+He says there’s a tendency to overmedicate and overdose with drugs such as Prozac to smoothen out normal mood swings we experience.

 Book II: Modernity And The Denial of Antifragility